As of v2018.2+, the application supports using filters based on a formula.

 In the ExpressView designer, adding a formula filter requires that the formula exist as a column on the report.

 Once the formula is created as a column, select the Filters pane and drag the formula column over to the Filters pane to begin creating a filter on the formula.
-For more information about building formulas in an ExpressView, see the Support Site article on Formulas in ExpressViews.
+For more information about building formulas in an ExpressView, review the ExpressView: Formula Columns article.